hallzy/sent-fork/README.md

 The presentation is displayed in a simple X11 window.
 The content of each slide is automatically scaled to fit the window and centered so you also don't have to worry about alignment.
 Instead you can really concentrate on the content.

+## Custom Changes

+* Foreground and background colours changed in the config.h

 Dependencies